I-am-PUID-0/pdrcrd/README.md

 pdrcrd allows for the simultaneous or individual deployment of plex_debrid and/or rclone_RD

-For addtional details on deployment, see the [pdrcrd Wiki](https://github.com/I-am-PUID-0/pdrcrd/wiki/Settings#deployment)
+For additional details on deployment, see the [pdrcrd Wiki](https://github.com/I-am-PUID-0/pdrcrd/wiki/Settings#deployment)
 ## Community

 ### pdrcrd